“A new patient-reported outcome measure for children and adolescents with lower limb differences.”

 April 2025: Field Test Manuscript has been accepted for publication in the Journal of Patient-Reported Outcomes (JPRO)!
 Licensing details coming soon…

 February 2024 - The field test study for Limb-Q Kids is now complete!
 Congratulations to our 16 collaborators that contributed to this milestone!
-In this time we captured 800 surveys from 8 countries around the world.
+During this time we collected 800 surveys from 8 countries around the world.